streamthoughts/kafka-connect-file-pulse/docs/content/en/docs/Developer Guide/tracking-files-status.md

 ---

 Connect File Pulse uses an internal topic (*default:`connect-file-pulse-status`*) to track the current state of files being processed.
-This topic is used internally by Tasks to communicate to the SourceConnector instance but you can easily use it to monitor files progression.
+This topic is used internally by Tasks to communicate to the SourceConnector instance, but you can easily use it to monitor files progression.

 ## The message format
-Status event are publish into JSON with the following schema :
+Status event are published into JSON with the following schema :

 ```
 {